screenager/kuleuven-laravel-template/README.md

 [mcamara/laravel-localization](https://github.com/mcamara/laravel-localization).

 ## Applying updates
-As this package servers as a boilerplate, fetching updates won't have effect on your layout, because the only way to alter the resources is to republish these package files which might probably overwrite your customizations for your app.
+As this package server as a boilerplate, fetching updates won't have effect to your layout, because the only way to alter the resources is to republish these package files which might probably overwrite your customizations you made for your app.

 Running "gulp" again however, will fetch the latest HTML version of the templates from ICTS.
 This is intended, as the ICTS template files are still in development.
-Also, this way the university related menu items in the header and footer of the layout are always kept in sync with the rest of the KU Leuven websites.
+Also, this way the university related menu items in the header and footer of the layout are brought to their latest version in accordance with the other KU Leuven websites.

+You might want to split the gulp command into a command to update your CSS/JS, and one to fetch the latest ICTS resources, but this is entirely up to you.